Handing Over the Project to Another Team

 The project owner, being somewhat uneasy with the project, finds out about consulting companies offering code audit service.
 The owner gives it a go and an independent third party confirms their deepest fears.
 The app is not nearly 90% done, and the existing codebase is barely useful compared to starting from scratch.

 The owner becomes naturally aversive to keep working their old team, as they deem them responsible, at least in part, for the unfortunate outcome - a year of development effort mostly wasted.
+They decide to find a new team of software developers and hand over the project to them.

 Starting Work With a New Team